Houston Jiménez: Back to Mexico

-Managerial career
+Coaching career

-While still active with Saltillo, he was named the clubs' manager in 1999.
+While still active with Saltillo, Jiménez was named the clubs' manager in 1999.
 After leaving Saltillo in 2001, he managed the Guerreros de Oaxaca from 2002 until 2004.
-He managed the Diablos Rojos de México in 2005 and the Potros de Tijuana at the start of 2006.
+Jiménez managed the Diablos Rojos del México in 2005 and the Potros de Tijuana at the start of 2006.

-After being let go by Tijuana, Jiménez was named to the coaching staff of the Tri-City Dust Devils, a class-A farm team for the Colorado Rockies.
+After being let go by Tijuana, Jiménez was named to the coaching staff of the Tri-City Dust Devils, the Single-A affiliate of the Colorado Rockies.
 In 2007, he became the hitting coach for the Asheville Tourists, where he served for two seasons.
 He was also elected to the Mexican Professional Baseball Hall of Fame in 2007.